mikemag/Mastermind/docs/Score_Ordinals.md

 example, Knuth's algorithm in [1].
 One could use a 2D array and index with `[b][w]`, resulting in 25 cells for a 4 pin game, half of them wasted.
 One could instead use a 1D array and index with the packed decimal scores shown above, resulting in 41 cells and more waste, or use the packed hex score with 65 cells and even more waste.
-Even representing the scores as base-$p$ numbers results in 30% waste.
+Even representing the scores as base- $p$ numbers results in 30% waste.

 It's worth noting that the total number of distinct score values is given by[2]: